Pacifiers (soothers): A user’s guide for parents

 - You can control the use of a pacifier but it’s harder to control thumb sucking.
 When it’s time to stop using a pacifier, you can throw it away.
 You can’t throw away a thumb!

-- The latest medical research finds that using a pacifier may decrease the risk of sudden infant death syndrome (SIDS) or crib death.
+- Several studies suggest that using a pacifier during the first year of life decreases the risk of sudden infant death syndrome (SIDS).

 Can there be problems with using a pacifier?